scotthmccoy/scotthmccoy.github.io/_posts/2018-10-03-jq-command-brew.md

   "description": "Adds a key binding (default: the \"\\\" key) that equips the next armor in your inventory and sets your player color to the color that was last used with that armor.
 Rapidly cycle among color-coded armors specialized for different purposes!"
 }
 ```

+While jq is *very powerful*, I'd place the readability of its syntax somewhere around perl-level.
+I reccommend using jq to fetch data and another language (for example, command-line swift) to walk arrays, transform data, and then, if neccessary use jq again to write it back to the json file.